neo4j-field/gsummit2023/README.md

 - extralabel: the kind of OP we deal with, e.g. Station, Junction, Switch, etc.
 - name: the name of a OP
 - latitude: of the OP
-- longtitude: of the OU
+- longtitude: of the OP

 Other data is available from the EU portal, but not used in this workshop.